w3f/polkadot-wiki/docs/learn-treasury.md

 After the Council has activated a bounty, it delegates the work that requires expertise to the curator who gets to close the active bounty.
 Closing the active bounty enacts a delayed payout to the payout address and a payout of the curator fee.
 The delay phase allows the Council to act if any issues arise.

 To minimize storage on chain in the same way as any proposal, bounties don't contain contextual information.
 When a user submits a bounty spending proposal, they will probably need to find an off-chain way to explain the proposal (any of the available community forums serve this purpose).
-This template can help as a reminder of all needed information for the Council to make an informed decision.
+[This template](https://docs.google.com/document/d/1-IBz_owspV5OcvezWXpksWDQReWowschD0TFuaVKKcU/edit?usp=sharing) can help as a reminder of all needed information for the Council to make an informed decision.

 The bounty has a predetermined duration of 90 days with the possibility of being extended by the curator.
-Aiming to maintain flexibility on the tasks’ curation, the curator can create sub-bounties for more granularity and allocation.
+Aiming to maintain flexibility on the tasks’ curation, the curator will be able to create sub-bounties for more granularity and allocation in the next iteration of the mechanism.

 ### Creating a Bounty Proposal

 One way to create the Bounty proposal is to use the Polkadot JS Apps website.
-From the website, use either the extrinsics tab and select the Treasury pallet, then `Propose_bounty` and enter the value, reason for the proposal (usually linked to a forum) and curator's fee.
-Alternatively, you can use the treasury tab and its dedicated Submit Bounty Proposal button.
+From the website, use either the extrinsics tab and select the Treasury pallet, then `Propose_bounty` and enter the value and description of the proposal (usually linked to a forum).
+Alternatively, you can use the treasury tab and its dedicated Submit Bounty Proposal function under Governance.

-A bounty can be cancelled by deleting the earmark for a specific treasury amount and closing the bounty.
+A bounty can be cancelled by deleting the earmark for a specific treasury amount of be closed if the tasks have been completed.
 On the opposite side, the 90 days life of a bounty can be extended by amending the expiry block number of the bounty to stay active.

 ### Closing a bounty